OsmosysSoftware/dev-standards/docker-setups/dotnet-github.md

 ### Purpose

-The purpose of this document is to provide a step-by-step guide for dockerizing an .NET Core application.
+The purpose of this document is to provide a step-by-step guide for dockerizing a .NET Core application.
 Dockerizing ensures consistent dependency versions and effortless cross-environment compatibility, simplifies development and deployment processes significantly.

 ### Scope

 The scope of this document covers the following

 1. Docker setup for an .NET Core application
-2. How to Deploy an Dockerized application using DockerHub
+2. How to Deploy a Dockerized application using DockerHub

 [Back to top](#table-of-contents)